Fenchel-Nielsen coordinates for SL(3,C) representations: Background on Fenchel-Nielsen coordinates

 \subsection{Algebraic Fenchel-Nielsen coordinates}

-We now reinterpret Fenchel-Nielsen coordinates in terms of the second definition of Teichm\"uller space we gave above, namely as ${\rm Hom}(\pi_1(S_g), {\rm SL}(2,{\mathbb R}))// {\rm SL}(2,{\mathbb R})$, the deformation space of representations of $\pi_1(S_g)$ to ${\rm SL}(2,{\mathbb R})$ up to conjugacy.
+We now reinterpret Fenchel-Nielsen coordinates in terms of ${\rm Hom}(\pi_1(S_g), {\rm SL}(2,{\mathbb R}))// {\rm SL}(2,{\mathbb R})$, the deformation space of representations of $\pi_1(S_g)$ to ${\rm SL}(2,{\mathbb R})$ up to conjugacy.
+This is equivalent to the Fuchsian space from Definition~\ref{def-Fuchs-space} under the identification of ${\rm PSL}(2,{\mathbb R})$ and ${\rm SO}_0(2,1)$, see Section~\ref{sec-irred}.
 Let $Y$ be one of the pairs of pants, that is $Y$ is a component of $S_g\backslash\cup_{j=1}^{3g-3}\gamma_j$.
 Then $\pi_1(Y)$ is a free group on two generators.
 We can take the generators to be the homotopy classes of curves corresponding to two of the boundary curves.
 Then the third boundary curve corresponds to the product of these two generators.
 In fact, it is more convenient to regard $\pi_1(Y)$ as having three generators, corresponding to the three boundary components, with a single relation that their product is the identity.
 That is, if the homotopy classes of $\partial Y$ are $[\alpha]$, $[\beta]$, $[\gamma]$ then

 Consider a representation $\rho:\pi_1(Y)\longrightarrow {\rm SL}(2,{\mathbb R})$ and write $A=\rho([\alpha])$, $B=\rho([\beta])$ and $C=\rho([\gamma])$.
 We then have $CBA=I$.
 In other words,

 A classical theorem of Fricke and Vogt (see Theorem~\ref{thm-fv} below for a precise statement) says that if $\rho$ is irreducible then $\rho\bigl(\pi_1(Y)\bigr)$ is completely determined up to conjugacy by ${\rm tr}(A)$, ${\rm tr}(B)$ and ${\rm tr}(C)$.
 Furthermore, in order for $A$, $B$ and $C$ to represent the boundaries of a pair of pants, they must all be hyperbolic elements, their axes should be disjoint and not separate each other.
 In this case, a well known result, see Gilman and Maskit \cite{G-M}, says that ${\rm tr}(A){\rm tr}(B){\rm tr}(C)<0$.
 We therefore normalise the representation be supposing that each of ${\rm tr}(A)$, ${\rm tr}(B)$, ${\rm tr}(C)$ lies in the interval $(-\infty, -2)$.
 We then note that ${\rm tr}(A)=-2\cosh\bigl(\ell_X(\alpha)/2\bigr)$ where, as above, $\ell_X(\alpha)$ is the length with respect to the hyperbolic metric on $X$ of the geodesic $\alpha$ in the homotopy class $[\alpha]$, and similarly for ${\rm tr}(B)=-2\cosh\bigl(\ell_X(\beta)/2\bigr)$ and ${\rm tr}(C)=-2\cosh\bigl(\ell_X(\gamma)/2\bigr)$.